avinashbest/data-structure-iit-kanpur/README.md

 	NOTE: The power of Linked List comes from the ability to break the chain and rejoin it.

-# Operations on linked list
+# Operations on linked list:

 	1. Creation
 	2. Traversing